Complexity Hierarchies Beyond Elementary: Subrecursive Hierarchies

 It is easy to check that, if $g\leq h$, then $F_{g,\alpha}\leq F_{h,\alpha}$ for all $\alpha$.
 Because we assumed $h$ to be strictly increasing, this entails $F_\alpha\leq F_{h,\alpha}$, and we have the inclusion $\F\alpha\subseteq \F{h,\alpha}$ for all strictly increasing $h$.

-The converse inclusion does not hold, since for instance $F_{h,1}$ is non-elementary for $h(x)=2^x$.
+The converse inclusion does not hold, since for instance $F_{h,1}$ is non elementary for $h(x)=2^x$.
 Observe however that, in this instance, $h\leq F_2$, and we can see that $F_{F_2,k}=F_{2+k}$ for all $k$ in $\+N$.
 This entails that $\F{h,1}\subseteq\F3$ for $h(x)=2^x$.
-Thus, when working with relativized classes, one should somehow ``offset'' the ordinal index by an appropriate amount.
+Thus, when working with relativised classes, one should somehow ``offset'' the ordinal index by an appropriate amount.